I like to think I’m above it, of course: giving value to traditional power signifiers conveyed by social norms.

 I don’t base my opinion of them as a *person* on those things, but I’m still impressed (or not) by it.
 I kind of hate that about myself but it’s still true.

 My relationships have all been with men who were pretty much on par with me in terms of ‘traditional’ power, even if their power manifested in different domains.
-For example, I’ve been out with a man who was well respected and semi-famous in his niche area of expertise.
+For example, I’ve been involved with a submissive man who was well respected and semi-famous in his niche area of expertise.
 He made zero money at it, but that was irrelevant.
 His achievements were impressive.
+What made me ‘on par’ was a bunch of different power markers, including making a lot more money.

 Geez, so what, Ferns?!
 What has this got to do with D/s?!